dhbridge/curriculum/source/modules/2014-10-07-coaches-guide.markdown

 2. Encourage participants to checkout the documentation for [NLTK](http://www.nltk.org/) to get a better sense of what else it can do.

 ### Thirteen
+Questions for the participants to discuss/keep in mind throughout the module:
+1. What are the benefits of having the data in a CSV file?
+2. What else can you do with the data that's now in the CSV file?

 **Learning Checks:**
 1. Have participants pull out their diagrams of Terminal, API, and programming languages and make any necessary revisions based on what they've learned throughout the day.